Particular/ServicePulse/docs/frontend/platform-health-page.md

 This page is also the canonical reference for shared platform topology scenarios used across Platform health and the capability-card docs.

-For Custom Checks page behavior around built-in platform checks, see `docs/frontend/custom-checks-page.md`.
+For Custom Checks page behavior around internal platform checks, see `docs/frontend/custom-checks-page.md`.

 ## Overview